Divisions & Offices

 - Administers employee benefits

 - Determines appropriate position classification and compensation levels

 - Manages an extensive examination and recruitment program

 - Oversees the CalPERS Employee Assistance Program, Employee Relations, Recognition, Safety, Wellness, and Return to Work programs

-- Provides ongoing management advice and consultation concerning human resource issues
+- Provides ongoing management advice and consultation concerning human resources issues

-The Information Technology Services Branch (ITSB) partners with CalPERS business stakeholders to design and implement technology solutions that adds business value and delivers customer focused results.
-These services include system analysis, design, programming, testing, implementation, and maintenance for major computer systems and databases.
-The branch also provides for technical support and training for personal computers, local area networks, and office automation facilities.
-In support of innovation, the Branch also conducts research, evaluation, and development of new information technology products and facilities that supports the CalPERS mission.
+Our Information Technology Services Branch (ITSB) partners with business stakeholders to design and implement technology solutions that add business value and deliver customer focused results.
+Services include system analysis, design, programming, testing, implementation, and maintenance for major computer systems and databases.
+The branch provides technical support and training for personal computers, local area networks, and office automation facilities.
+In support of innovation, the branch also conducts research, evaluation, and development of new information technology products and facilities to align with the CalPERS mission.

 Enterprise Solutions Development Division (ESDD)

 ESDD is responsible for application architecture, application development, and maintenance of custom business solutions, and integration with commercial off-the-shelf software.
 ESDD leads the major facets of the software development lifecycle including business analysis, user experience and interactive design, user research, development, and quality assurance for CalPERS systems, websites, and applications.
 ESDD leverages rapid application development techniques for implementing innovative solutions in support of enterprise operations and business needs.

 ISOF oversees information security and privacy at CalPERS.
 They work closely with our program areas to protect member privacy and the safety of CalPERS information assets.
 ISOF creates security policies and ensures we're conforming to security, privacy and HIPAA laws and regulations.
 They also monitor our technology systems for suspicious activity, manage information security incidents, and increase security awareness through training and communications.